 Despite a shared understanding of what constitutes good management behaviors — namely, the sharing or transferring of information, giving recognition, and providing positive feedback — a significant discrepancy emerged between manager self-perception and employee experience.
 Managers who struggled with these behaviors were less self-aware, with far more employees rating their supervisors as "fair" or "poor" than managers rating themselves.

 However, the biggest discrepancy in the perception of skills was in the area of responsiveness.
 4 in 10 employees ranked this as one of the top three important management behaviors, while only 3 in 10 managers agreed.
 In addition, even the best managers seem less aware of their own responsiveness than they are of other management behaviors: more than 4 in 10 say they are excellent at it.
 Fewer than 3 in 10 employees, on the other hand, would agree.
-The data indicate a correlation between a manager's responsiveness and their overall rating, showing that employees under responsive managers were five times more likely to rate them as the best they've ever had.
-Conversely, those under managers deemed unresponsive were twenty-five times more likely to deem them the worst.
+The correlation between responsiveness and manager ratings is stark:

 While the vast majority of managers (89%) received formal training when assuming their roles, continuous coaching is a different matter.
-One-third felt they could benefit from coaching on essential management behaviors and most desired help in communication coaching.
+Leadership isn’t something you master in a two-day workshop.
+One-third of the managers in our study said they still need help with core management behaviors, and most ranked communication coaching as their top priority.

 The most popular solution appeared to be personal coaching.
 However, this could be expensive and unrealistic for most organizations.
 An alternative and scalable solution lies in artificial intelligence coaching.
 This approach analyzes communications between managers and their teams, offering personalized recommendations to enhance managerial skills.
 More than two-thirds of the managers were open to this AI-driven approach.

-It’s clear: Organizations must recognize the dire need to improve their management ranks for the benefit of their employees and overall performance, and organizations have the responsibility to act.
-Harnessing the power of technology like Cultivate Intelligent Coaching, they can provide their managers with the necessary tools to evolve and respond to the needs of their teams, thereby ensuring a healthier, more productive workplace.
+Organizations must recognize the dire need to improve their management ranks for the benefit of their employees and overall performance, and organizations have the responsibility to act.
+When leadership development is ongoing, you cultivate a pipeline of people who are not only capable but confident in stepping up when needed.
+Harnessing the power of agentic AI for coaching and development, they can provide their managers with the necessary tools to evolve and respond to the needs of their teams, thereby ensuring a healthier, more productive workplace.
 As employees continue to navigate the challenging terrain of professional life under less-than-ideal managers, companies that prioritize management coaching will undoubtedly lead the way.